semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 **Side effects**

 Being on the spotlight has some side effects.
 In my case — up to this point — they were all positive.
 I got precious feedback on different channels.
 Twitter was the most direct one to engage with readers.
 Tumblr also helped a lot, since readers could easily share.
 At some point, I got promoted on Pocket, which also brought several new readers.
-Thanks to these side effects, I met with new people, and learned a lot about their work. [[5](#5 "")] Here's such a tweet.
+Thanks to these side effects, I met with new people, and learned a lot about their work. [[5](#5 "")]

-— One of the best "how I work" posts I've ever read.
-(Dustin Harbin)

 **Technical aspects**